On Finite-Index Indexed Grammars and Their Restrictions: Restrictions on Indexed Grammars

 Define the following list of productions: \begin{enumerate} \item[i.] $A \rightarrow u_1 X_1 Z_1$

 \item[ii.]
 For every $j=1,\ldots, k-2, \quad Z_j \rightarrow u_{j+1} X_{j+1} Z_{j+1}$

-\item[iii.] $Z_{k-1} \rightarrow u_k X_k u_{k+1},$ \end{enumerate} where $Z_j, (j =1, \ldots, k-1)$, are new variables not in $V$.
+\item[iii.] $Z_{k-1} \rightarrow u_k X_k u_{k+1},$ \end{enumerate} where $Z_j, (j =1, \ldots, k-1)$, are new variables not in $V.$

-Remove the production (\ref{eq:reducedgramm}) from $P$, add to $P$ the list of productions defined at (i)-(ii)-(iii) above, and add to $V$ the corresponding list of variables $Z_j$'s.
-Finally call $G'$ the grammar obtained from $G$ by using the previous transformation.
-We now observe that the unique derivation of $G'$ where the productions defined above appear is the one that simulates $p$:
+Remove the production (\ref{eq:reducedgramm}) from $P$, add to $P$ the list of productions defined at (i)-(ii)-(iii) above, and add to $V$ the corresponding list of new variables $Z_j$'s.
+Let $G'$ be the grammar obtained from $G$ by using the previous transformation.
+We now observe that $G'$ satisfies the claim and that the derivation of $G$ defined by (\ref{eq:reducedgramm}) is simulated by the derivation of $G'$:

-Moreover such derivation has index not larger than that of $G$. >From the latter remark, it is easily checked, by induction on the length of the derivations of $G'$, that $G'$ has the same index of $G$ and that $L = L(G')$.
+Moreover such derivation has index not larger than that of $G$.
+From the latter remark, it is easily checked, by induction on the length of the derivations of $G'$, that $G'$ has the same index of $G$ and that $L = L(G')$.